PrimaverabssDeveloper/ERP10Extensibility/README.md

 ## Repository Organization

-This repository is organized in two sections, in the section **samples** you will found code samples that will help you understand how to use  the extensibility tecnologia.
+This repository is organized in two sections, in the section **samples** you will found code samples that will help you understand how to use  the extensibility technology.
 In the section **Implementation** find real case solution to specialized market  areas.

 ### In Samples Section